 About brain stem glioma

-Usually, by the time brain stem glioma is diagnosed, it is most often diffuse, which means it has spread freely through the brain stem.
+Usually, by the time brain stem glioma is diagnosed, it is most often diffuse.
+This means it has spread freely through the brain stem.
 This type of tumor is typically very aggressive, meaning that it grows and spreads quickly.
 A small percentage of brain stem tumors are very localized, called focal tumors.
 A focal tumor is often less likely to grow and spread quickly.